Article

 - rounding and precision (avoid "mysterious" penny differences)

-When possible, add a "how it's calculated" link from the dashboard to a short explainer.
-It prevents distrust from becoming a support queue.
+When possible, add a "how it's calculated" link from the dashboard to a concise explainer.
+This helps prevent distrust from becoming support volume.

-If you have to choose, ship fewer metrics with stronger correctness and explanations.
-Users will come back for reliability.
+If you need to choose, ship fewer metrics with stronger correctness and clearer explanations.
+Users return for reliability.

 Insights that feel "smart" (without hype)